sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 # Data types
 Elixir has multiple data types we can make use of.
 As we venture into sequence data types, it's worth pointing out that Elixir uses 0-based indexing, whereas Erlang uses 1-based indexing.
 This will be important as we move on to sequence data types.

-We have 8 main native data types:
+We have eight main native data types:
 - Integers
 - Floats
 - Strings